-You’ve probably been quite busy with Christmas preparations.
-It’s time to take a breath and relax.
-So, head outside this evening to do a bit of stargazing.
+If Christmas preparations are a busy time for you, stargazing gives you time to take a breath and relax.
+So, head outside on Christmas Eve to do a bit of star watching.

 Do you wonder if there is an astronomical explanation for the Star of Bethlehem?
 There are a few theories – perhaps it was a comet, a supernova or perhaps a planetary conjunction (or close grouping of planets).
 Read more with the Lowell Observatory.
 The Lowell Observatory is located in Flagstaff, Arizona – the World’s First International Dark Sky City.